 - Parachute: 6/10

 The Winner: Buffy

 Just because something is more expensive doesn’t mean that it’s better.
 It just costs more.
-When it comes to quality for price, Buffy’s Cloud Comforter is by far the most affordable option—with their $199 queen-sized comforter stacking up at $75 less than Brooklinen’s, $240 less than Parachute’s, and $259 less than Boll & Branch’s.
+When it comes to quality for price, Buffy’s Cloud Comforter is by far the most affordable option—with their $199 queen-sized comforter stacking up at $75 less than Brooklinen’s and $240 less than Parachute’s.

 And The Overall Winner Is (Drumroll, Please)…Buffy

-Now that we’ve taken a closer look at all four bedding brands and their best-selling comforters, you should have a better idea of which one suits your style and preferences.
+Now that we’ve taken a closer look at all three bedding brands and their best-selling comforters, you should have a better idea of which one suits your style and preferences.